bio-ontology-research-group/genepheno/README.md

 # genepheno
-This repository contains text mined gene-phenotype data and scripts used to mine the text data.
+This repository contains text mined gene-phenotype data and scripts used to analyse the extracts.

 The Workflow consists of following steps: